 I BELIEVE IT IS NEGLIGENCE BY THE POWERS THAT BE.

 Legislation and enforcement is needed now, I believe the Government, London Mayor, local councillors and TFL should be proactive not reactive.
-In other words they must push for changes in the (out dated) Highway Code to bring cyclists in line with other vehicle users.
-The attitude of many cyclists is deplorable.
+In other words they must push for changes in the (out dated) Highway Code to bring cyclists in line with other road users.
+The attitude of many (not all) cyclists is deplorable.

 Wearing lycra seems to change the cyclists mind set to superman status.
 Most cyclists ride with impunity, they are not required to take any riding qualification nor do they pay road fund licence or insurance and are not required to prove road worthiness of the cycle.
 The most dismaying thing of all is that they cannot be traced if they have caused an accident and ridden off.

 Cyclists ride on the pavement without regard for pedestrians and off the pavement into traffic without regard, they undertake and overtake stationary vehicles and make erratic manoeuvres without signals or checking it is safe to proceed.
 They ride through people on pedestrian paving overtake stationary vehicles at all types of pedestrian crossings and through red traffic signals, but when their disregard for protocol and safety is pointed out they use foul signs and language.
 In the main they have a total disregard for other people.
 There are of course some cyclists who do abide by the rules of the road but these people are very much in the minority.